Wooyceps/MiRus/README.md

 # MiRuś

 <p><b>MiRuś</b> is an Arduino UNO based mobile robot project designed only for entertainment purposes only (so far).
-It's outer shell design is based on Mobile Industrial Robots' <i>MiR200</i>, however it is scaled down by over a half MiR's size.
+It's outer shell 3D printed design is based on Mobile Industrial Robots' <i>MiR200</i>, however it is scaled down by over a half MiR's size.
 It is not designed to carry any load neither to perform any tasks or missions.</p>

 <p align="center">
   <img src="image-url-here" alt="image" width="400"/>